 The total emissions resulting from construction operations are the sum of the pollutant emitting activities that occur during each phase of construction.
 Emissions from construction operations include emissions of the equipment involved in the construction activity, vehicle emissions from the workers commuting to the construction site, and emissions from the activity itself.
 Calculating emissions from each phase involves acquiring some site data such as the area and volume of the construction activity, and the average commuting distance for the workers.
 Programs such as the Air Conformity Applicability Model (ACAM) or other approved models, may calculate emissions from each phase of the construction process using user input data or assumptions in lieu of site data.
 Many default values and algorithms for use in emissions calculations are taken from CALEEMOD and URBEMIS, emissions estimation computer programs developed for estimating emissions associated with land development projects.
-Vehicle exhaust emission factors provided in OFFROAD.
+Vehicle exhaust emissions associated with land development projects may be estimated using their respective emission factors provided in OFFROAD.
 OFFROAD provides the most recent model outputs for many types of off-road equipment across several calendar years, model years, fuel, and horsepower ranges.